 Was used for this project.

-git has undoubtedly become the version control standard throughout industry and this skill is almost inevitable for collaboration.
-This post is a small starting point for anyone new.
+git has undoubtedly become the version control standard in the industry and this skill is inevitable for collaboration across multiple teams.
+Even solo projects can use

-git documentation can be intimidating/overwhelming for most newbies with lots of options/commands.
-In reality, most developers end up using a handful.
+git documentation can be overwhelming for most newbies with lots of options/commands.
+In reality, most developers end up using a handful of key features.

 [Since it is always hard to remember], I have this cheatsheet (atlassian) posted on my desk.